CAIRP

 Quebec: NEW Lawyers submit their own hours.
 For Quebec lawyers, consider including this course as a CPD learning activity in your mandatory annual Continuing Professional Development Plan as required by the Barreau du Québec.

 Ontario: The Law Society of Ontario has approved 2 hours and 55 minutes of Professionalism content and 0 hours of EDI Professional content.
-The remaining hours of the Conference (2 hours and 40 minutes) is eligible for Substantive CPD credit.
+The remaining hours of the Conference are eligible for Substantive CPD credit.
 Please see the breakdown below:

 o Session Title: Panel A: Good Faith Under Scrutiny: Navigating Bad Behaviour in Insolvency contains 45 minutes of Professionalism content.